Domestic violence in Pakistan: Physical and psychological health outcomes

 Domestic violence leads to increased risk towards certain health outcomes like major depression, dysthymia, conduct disorder, and drug abuse.
 Moreover, because women are primary caretakers in Pakistan, children also face increased risk for depression and behavioural problems.
 Zakar et al. found in their study that of those interviewed (373 women from Pakistani hospitals) including women who had experienced severe domestic violence, 54% reported poor current mental health.
 Associated with this self-reported statistic of women in a poor state of mental health was also a high prevalence of mental health disorders with anxiety and depression being the most common.

 In particular, physical violence has long-term, negative psychological impacts on women with stigma against mental health serving as an impediment to treatment.
-At times, physical violence may cause permanent disfiguration of the body causing physical ailments that lead to a variety of psychological disorders like depression.
-Furthermore, women are often unable to receive treatment for psychological disorders as mental health within the cultural realm of Pakistan is not considered a health matter.
+Physical violence may cause permanent disfigurement and ailments leading to a variety of psychological disorders, such as depression.
+Women are often unable to receive treatment for psychological disorders as mental health within the cultural realm of Pakistan is not considered a health matter.
 Mental health illiteracy leads to treatment of mental health disorders superstitiously or not at all.

 Another study that examined domestic violence and pregnancy among Pakistani women found that 51% of respondents reported experiencing domestic violence in the six months prior to or after pregnancy.
 The researchers of this study and others have suggested due to the prevalence of domestic violence in pregnant women that domestic violence be screened for during antenatal care.